 “The CNO’s order calls out education as one of the areas where he wants a particular focus,” Kroger said.
 “I think the CNO sees education as providing a real warfighting advantage.”

-Similarly, he added, the National Defense Strategy calls for better strategic education and the “Commandant’s Planning Guidance” for the Marine Corps notes the need for a bigger investment in educational intensity.
+Similarly, he added, the National Defense Strategy calls for better strategic education and the “Commandant’s Planning Guidance” for the U.S. Marine Corps notes the need for a bigger investment in educational intensity.

 “All three of those primary strategic guidance documents emphasize education,” Kroger said.